-There are loads of competitions on Twitter, but the majority tend to run for short periods of time and mainly during working hours.
+There are loads of competitions on Twitter and many are listed here on Loquax.
+The thing to consider with Twitter prize draws is that they tend to run for short periods of time and mainly during working hours.
+Once you've exhausted our list then you might want to search for yourself.
 Your first stop should be to follow Loquax.
 Note that we only tweet a few competitions so after that you'll need to find some comping chums and promoters.
 The best way to do that is follow your mates on Twitter and also do a few searches on hashtags for example #competition.
 You'll soon pick up on which brands to follow, who are offering competitions that run on Twitter and who just tweet links to other competitions.

 Loquax doesn't retweet each and every competition on Twitter.
 We've tried and found in fact that because of the nature of social media meant that it wasn't the best use of our time (sorry).
 So now, we mention selective competitions and we use Twitter to talk about the Loquax.